reedwan/little-giving-journal/content/posts/tanzania-water/index.md

 draft: false
 title: "Securing clean water for Helani Village, Tanzania"
 date: 2022-11-04T00:00:00+00:00
-caption: "The Tanzania savannah at sunset"
+caption: "A tribesman walks across the Tanzanian savannah at sunset"
 ---

 Waterfall have drilled a borehole and installed a pump and filter system to supply Helani Village in Tanzania with clean water, on behalf of Little Giving users.